Skip to content

 1. Checkout, install pnpm/Node/dependencies, install Shopify CLI globally

-2. pnpm run build -- Vite compiles JS/CSS into theme/assets/
+2. pnpm run build

 yaml